kitbagjs/router/docs/api/types/Routes.md

 type Routes: Readonly<Route[]>;
 ```

 Represents an immutable array of Route instances.
-Return value of `createRoutes`, expected param for `createRouter`.
+Array of return value from `createRoute`, expected param for `createRouter`.